+The short answer is, "you should want to, and you may have no choice."
 Many Florida family courts refer to mediation any family law case including divorce and paternity actions, before a court will enter a final judgment or grant temporary relief.
-Either party to a family law case can request the court order the parties to attend mediation.
+If you have a case pending in family court, and you have been court ordered to attend mediation, you must attend mediation.

 Copyright © 2018 Law Office of Christophe Fiori, PLLC Office Tampa:

 1211 North Westshore Blvd, Suite 102, Tampa, Florida 33607 (888) 384-2872- All Rights Reserved.